FromHostelRoom/M1_StudentsRecord/1_Requirements/README.md

          2.The system is not web based therefore the user should create a backup somewhere else for security purpose.

+## Best Methods To Be Followed

+* Used functions to decrease dependency on main function
+* Used structures and arrays to accept the inputs from user and store the values which helped in creating easy design of Student Record system.
+* Printf statements have been placed only wherever necessary to avoid confusions
+* Created header file so that the fuctions can be used else where ever required without any difficulty
+* Unit testing is done to avoid any computational errors.

 ## Technology Used:-

 Technologies Used visual studio code  and  c programming  language  are  used  to  create  the  interface  which allows the front end user to interact freely with the system.